 Wearing compression stockings that fit properly can help alleviate discomfort while also providing the desired level of compression for improved circulation and support.

 If you have any questions about which size is best for you, keep your measurements handy and refer to this guide.
-If you have any specific questions or concerns, read our ultimate buyers guide to choose the best compression stockings for yourself.

 Finally, while this guide provides a general overview of compression sock sizes, it is not a substitute for medical advice.
 The purpose of this guide is to assist you in determining the proper size of socks so that you can benefit from their therapeutic effects.